mdraj2/oolio-kartchallenge/infra/README.md

 **Note:** Replace `your-unique-bucket-name` with a globally unique S3 bucket name.

+**Note:** The React application artifacts (HTML, CSS, and JavaScript files) are expected to be compiled into a dist directory by default.
+You can customize the deployment configuration by modifying the input variables in the Terraform command.
+Refer to the [Terraform Inputs](#Inputs) section below for detailed configuration options.

 ### 7. Navigate the CDN URL

 Navigate to the CDN url provided in the `cdn_url` output after the Terraform deployment